gaomingqi/Track-Anything/README.md

 This is Get Started.
 ## Acknowledgement

-The project is based on [XMem](https://github.com/facebookresearch/segment-anything) and [Segment Anything](https://github.com/hkchengrex/XMem).
+The project is based on [Segment Anything](https://github.com/facebookresearch/segment-anything) and [XMem](https://github.com/hkchengrex/XMem).
 Thanks for the authors for their efforts.